What is iOS?

 At the same time, all apps are installed from Apple's App Store.
 This means that no vendor can distribute any software without Apple checking it first for malware and/or performance — a fairly costly process, about $800 for a developer's license (last time I checked).

-Aside from downloading files from the internet or from a service like Dropbox to an iPod, iPhone or iPad, there is no access to the device storage other than using the iTunes program for Mac and/or Windows.
-With iTunes, you can merely transfer multimedia to and from the device.
+Aside from downloading files from the internet or from a service like Dropbox to an iPod, iPhone or iPad, there is no access to the device storage other than using the iTunes, with which you can merely transfer multimedia including books to and from the device.

 As in the case of Android and probably any other OS, there are ways of rooting iPod, iPhone and iPad.
-Note that the latter might be considered illegal.
+Note that the latter might be considered illegal even if you own the device.